452b Providence Commencement Regalia & Tickets | Johnson & Wales University

 How do I get my graduation cap & gown?

-The cap & gown order website (check back for link) opens November 1, 2025.
+The cap & gown order website opens November 1, 2025.
 Place an online order by no later than March 2, 2026 for the campus pickup option or April 13, 2026 for the ship-to-home option (we recommend the ship-to-home option).
 Costs and payment options are detailed on the ordering website.
 If necessary, visit the campus bookstore to make an exchange or in-person purchase.
 To remove wrinkles from your gown, tumble dry it on low in a dryer (DO NOT IRON) and then place it on a hanger.

 Who gets a tassel and who gets a graduation hood?
 How do I wear them?